newrelic/developer-website/CONTRIBUTING.md

 ### Using the `develop` branch

-Use the `Develop` branch when creating your working branch locally. `Develop` will always contain the most current source code.
-The `Develop` branch will be merged into the `Main` branch automatically.
+Use the `develop` branch when creating your working branch locally. `develop` will always contain the most current source code.
+The `develop` branch will be merged into the `main` branch by the maintainers when a new release is ready to ship.

-All `Pull Requests` should be made to the `Develop` branch.
+All pull requests should be made against the `develop` branch.

 ### Draft PRs